 With the front passenger door open, press switch in and rotate anticlockwise to the OFF position.
 Front passenger seat airbags are deactivated and will not inflate in the event of a collision.
-Control indicator illuminates continuously in the information display.
-A child restraint system can be installed in accordance with the installation locations chart \$\times\$ 43.
+Control indicator $\frac{2}{3}$ illuminates continuously alongside the information display or on the instrument panel.
+A child restraint system can be installed in accordance with the installation locations chart $\frac{1}{3}$ 44.
 An adult must not occupy the front passenger seat.